austinc06/Boardgame-Recommender-Project/README.md

 ## Scripts
 ### functions-bgg_get.py
 Contains the following functions:\
-get_bgg_mechanics: Scrape the mechanisms used by boardgamegeek and produce a csv containing the list.\
+**get_bgg_mechanics**: Scrape the mechanisms used by boardgamegeek and produce a csv containing the list.\
   -Input: None\
   -Output: List of Mechanisms (written csv)

-get_bgg_categories: Scrape the categories used by boardgamegeek and produce a csv containing the list.\
+**get_bgg_categories**: Scrape the categories used by boardgamegeek and produce a csv containing the list.\
   -Input: None\
   -Output: List of Categories (written csv)

-get_game_attributes: Given a game name, id, and rank from bgg, create and return a dataframe storing the game's attributes: Name, Rank, ID, #Players, Playtime, Weight, Categories, Mechanisms, and the total number of categories and mechanisms.\
+**get_game_attributes**: Given a game name, id, and rank from bgg, create and return a dataframe storing the game's attributes: Name, Rank, ID, #Players, Playtime, Weight, Categories, Mechanisms, and the total number of categories and mechanisms.\
   -Input: Game name (str), Game id (str or int), Game rank (str or int), List of categories (list of strings), List of mechanisms (list of strings)\
   -Output: A dataframe containing a single row

-scale_dataframe: Given a bgg attributes dataframe, remove the label columns (name, rank, id) and scale the non-binary columns (#players, playtime, weight)\
+**scale_dataframe**: Given a bgg attributes dataframe, remove the label columns (name, rank, id) and scale the non-binary columns (#players, playtime, weight)\
   -Input: Game attributes dataframe (df)\
   -Output: Scaled game attributes dataframe (df)

-game_tsne: Take a scaled game attribute dataframe and run the tsne function to generate tsne coordinates.
+**game_tsne**: Take a scaled game attribute dataframe and run the tsne function to generate tsne coordinates.
 Print the plot and return a dataframe of coordinates for each game.\
   -Input: Scaled game attribute dataframe (df), Perplexity value for tsne (int), Steps value for tsne (int)\
   -Output: TSNE coordinate dataframe (df)

-RatingThreshold: Filter a collection based on a rating threshold (user or bgg score) of 7.\
+**RatingThreshold**: Filter a collection based on a rating threshold (user or bgg score) of 7.\
   -Input: Dataframe of games representing a collection (df)\
   -Output: Curated dataframe of games (df)

-collection_distance: Calculate the average distance (dissimilarity) score of the user's collection given a set of tsne coordinates for each game.\
+**collection_distance**: Calculate the average distance (dissimilarity) score of the user's collection given a set of tsne coordinates for each game.\
   -Input: List of games (list), Dataframe of dimensions for each game (df)\
   -Output: Mean distance of games in the list (dbl)

-collection_euc_distance: Calculate the average distance score of the user's collection given a set of coordinates using euclidean distance.\
+**collection_euc_distance**: Calculate the average distance score of the user's collection given a set of coordinates using euclidean distance.\
   -Input: List of games (list), Dataframe of dimensions for each game (df)\
   -Output: Mean distance of games in the list (dbl)

-calc_distance: Take a set of target coordinates and a matrix containing all sets of coordinates.
+**calc_distance**: Take a set of target coordinates and a matrix containing all sets of coordinates.
 Calculate the distance the target from all other points in space.\
   -Input: Target coordinate (dataframe row), Array of all other coordinates (df)\
   -Output: Array of calculated distances (df)

-find_closest_game: Take the target game name, the dataframe of coordinates, and a number of games to return.
+**find_closest_game**: Take the target game name, the dataframe of coordinates, and a number of games to return.
 Game coordinates can be euclidean or tsne or any other set of coordinates.
 First column must be game name.\
   -Input: Game name (str), Dataframe of coordinates (df), Number of games to return (int)\
   -Output: Dataframe with CLOSEST boardgame names and calculated distances

-find_furthest_game: Take the target game name, the dataframe of coordinates, adn a number of games to return.
+**find_furthest_game**: Take the target game name, the dataframe of coordinates, adn a number of games to return.
 Game coordinates can be euclidean or tsne or any other set of coordinates.
 First column must be game name.\
   -Input: Game name (str), Dataframe of coordinates (df), Number of games to return (int)\
   -Output: Dataframe with FURTHEST boardgame names and calculated distances